AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 It is highly recommended to have the newest llvm version possible installed, anything below 9 is not recommended.

+IMPORTANT NOTICE: afl-gcc/afl-clang have been removed from AFL++ as they are obsolete.

 ```
 +--------------------------------+
 | clang/clang++ 11+ is available | --> use LTO mode (afl-clang-lto/afl-clang-lto++)